Torantulino/SpaceBattle/MPF-Instructions.md

 GameController.LocalPlayerController.Ship
 ```
 ### How to set up a scene to work with MP
-Drag GameController, NetworkManager and PartManager from Prefabs folder to your scene.
+Drag all prefabs from Prefabs/Controllers folder to your scene.
 ### Properties
 Please don't use private variables directly, to make sure that they're synchronized properly.
 ```cs